 “High schoolers visit this store very heavily,” said Lauran Larson, Business Coordinator with TSET HLP.
 “Kids love buying the fruit.”

 “The profit margin is good,” said Santosh Kumar, Sunny Express owner.
 “People like healthy options.
 It’s not a bad idea for everyone to do it.”

 To learn more about this community partnership, or to get involved in bringing healthier options to the Oklahoma City area, contact Lauran Larson, Business Coordinator at the Oklahoma City-County Health Department at 405-419-4212 or email@example.com.

-Take a few minutes to submit your story to be featured on OK In the Know, and bring light to policies, practices and programs that are making Oklahoma communities healthier!
-Fill out 6 easy questions to tell your success story!
-Describe what you did, how you developed the idea, and lessons you are learning.
-Click here to learn more about how to have your community health initiative featured in the “Oklahoma Spotlight” section of this site.
+Take a few minutes to submit a local story for OK In the Know to bring light to policies, practices and programs that are making Oklahoma communities healthier.
+Fill out 6 easy questions to describe what was done, how the idea was developed, and lessons learned.
+Click here for more information on how to submit these community health efforts or partnerships to be featured in the “Oklahoma Spotlight” section of the site!